knpuniversity/symfony/knpu/3.3-di/upgrade-3.3.md

 this crazy tutorial in the first place: to take those head on.

-If you're not already comfortable with how services work in Symfony, stop, drop and roll... and go watch our [Symfony Fundamentals](https://knpuniversity.com/screencast/symfony-fundamentals) course.
+If you're not already comfortable with how services work in Symfony, stop, drop and roll... and go watch our [Symfony Fundamentals][symfony-fundamentals] course.
 Then come back.

 ## Symfony's Backwards-Compatibility ~~Awesomeness~~ Promise